Dre Campbell Farm

 17. Neem Oil

-Neem oil is a powerful organic solution used to control many garden pests.
+Neem oil is a powerful organic solution for controlling many garden pests.

-To use neem oil fungus gnats, combine one teaspoon of organic liquid soap with one tablespoon of neem oil and a liter of warm water.
+To use neem oil to control fungus gnats, combine 1 teaspoon of organic liquid soap with 1 tablespoon of neem oil and 1 liter of warm water.
 Shake well.

 Takeaway